julia-marushchenko/MyReplacement/README.md

 # MyReplacement
- Java program to convert replace letter 'l' with 's'
+ Java program to replace letter 'l' with 's'